tanmayjain2001/SQL-Portfolio/README.md

 Also I checked for duplicate values.
 Then I checked for negative value in Duration column as duration cannot be negative.
 After going through all these steps I had data ready for analysis!

+Project is done in 3 steps -
+1. Combining the datasets
+2. Cleaning the dataset.
+3. Analizing the cleaned data.